Economic impact of the COVID-19 pandemic in Malaysia

 The COVID-19 pandemic in Malaysia has had a significant impact on the Malaysian economy, leading to the devaluation of the Malaysian ringgit (MYR) and the decline in the country's gross domestic product.
 The pandemic also adversely affected several key sectors including entertainment, markets, retail, hospitality, and tourism.
-Besides shortages in goods and services, many businesses had to cope with social distancing and lockdown restrictions, which affected their operations and revenue.The pandemic also drew attention to workplace safety and the exploitation of migrant workers working in Malaysian industries.
+Besides shortages in goods and services, many businesses had to cope with social distancing and lockdown restrictions, which affected their operations and revenue.
+The pandemic also drew attention to workplace safety and the exploitation of migrant workers working in Malaysian industries.

 Economy

 Stocks on Malaysia's stock exchange of Bursa Malaysia tumbled during the outbreak as investors sold securities due to the expected economic impact caused by the virus, which along with other emerging stock markets are predicted to remain until June 2020.
-With China as Malaysia's largest trading partner, the country's economy was directly impacted and economic experts have warned the prolonged virus outbreak could hit the country gross domestic product (GDP) hard.
-In late February, the Aberdeen Standard Investments of Malaysia also predicted that the Malaysian ringgit (MYR) would weaken further due to the local and worldwide outbreak, with ramifications for the 2020 Malaysian political crisis.
+With China as Malaysia's largest trading partner, the country's economy was directly impacted and economic experts have warned the prolonged virus outbreak could hit the country's gross domestic product (GDP) hard.
+In late February, Aberdeen Standard Investments of Malaysia also predicted that the Malaysian ringgit (MYR) would weaken further due to the local and worldwide outbreak, with ramifications for the 2020 Malaysian political crisis.

-On 11 February 2021, it was reported that Malaysia's gross domestic product (GDP) had shrunk 3.4% in the fourth quarter from last year.
+On 11 February 2021, it was reported that Malaysia's gross domestic product (GDP) had shrunk by 3.4% in the fourth quarter from last year.
 In addition, the Malaysian economy contracted 5.6% for all of 2020, its worst performance since the 1998 Asian Financial Crisis.

+The travel, hospitality and entertainment sectors were particularly hit hard by the COVID-19 pandemic but the ecommerce, technology and healthcare sectors thrived despite facing supply chain disruptions.
+Many businesses adapted to the pandemic by utilising technology for remote work, ecommerce and digital transformation.
+Between 2020 and 2022, many retailers including food and beverage outlets, grocery and departmental stores went under.
+Many businesses experienced a turnaround after 1 April 2022 when Malaysia entered its transition and economic recovery phases.
+While food and beverage retailers rebounded, many department stores faced competition from online retailers.

+On 3 August 2023, the World Bank praised Malaysia's post-COVID-19 economic recovery performance.
+While COVID-19 reduced employment and household income, the World Bank's report found that the Government's financial support to companies, targeted payment deferrals, and workers' wage subsidies helped lessen the economic impact of the pandemic.